oSPANNERo/dvmfirmware-hs/README.md

 > **_NOTE:_**  Your mileage may vary with these instructions, the hotspot boards are loosely designed around a common factor but not all are created equally.

-> Most sets of instructions reccomend to download stm32flash from online, however we have found the prepackaged version to work fine.
+> **_NOTE:_**  Most sets of instructions reccomend to download stm32flash from online, however we have found the prepackaged version to work fine.

 Once the hotspot is back on, install stm32flash: